 Also known as the Museum of Moroccan Arts, Dar Si Said is housed within the palace owned by the brother of one-time Grand Vizier Bou Ahmed.
 The palace is an opulent example of Moorish artistry, complete with fine zellij mosaics and intricate plasterwork.
 The wedding reception chamber is a particular highlight, thanks to its magnificent painted, domed ceiling and surrounding musicians' chambers.
 The museum's architecture and interiors aren't the only reason to visit, however.
 The rooms themselves are stocked with displays of art and crafts from all over the country, ranging from Berber and Tuareg jewelry to ceramics, weapons and traditional costumes.
 The museum is open daily, but closes for a few hours over lunch.

 Visit Ali Ben Youssef Medersa

 Founded by the Merenids in the 14th century but completely restored in the 16th century by the Saadians, the Ali Ben Youssef Medersa once housed up to 900 religious students.
-The architecture is beautifully preserved and you can explore the tiny rooms where the students used to live, as well as the magical central courtyard.
-It was a working school up until the 1960s, and today the corridors still echo to the call to prayer issued from the next-door mosque.
+The architecture is beautifully preserved and you can explore the tiny rooms where the students used to live as well as the magical central courtyard.
+It was a working school up until the 1960s and today the corridors still echo with the call to prayer issued from the next-door mosque.
 Take a moment to stop and admire the view of the mosque and the street below from the medersa windows.
-The medersa and mosque are open daily, and it's possible to buy discounted combination tickets to both attractions as well as the nearby Marrakesh Museum.
+The medersa and mosque are open daily and it's possible to buy discounted combination tickets to both attractions as well as the nearby Marrakesh Museum.

 Attend the Marrakech Popular Arts Festival